anastasiiakim/anastasiiakim.github.io/_pages/cv.md

 Professional and Department Service
 ======
+* Served as a judge in the math section at the LANL Student Symposium (August, 4, 2021).
 * Reviewer for the *Journal of Mathematical Biology*.
 * Volunteered to grade the core stats and algebra final exams (Fall 2016 - Fall 2019).
 * Volunteered to grade the math contest exam taken by New Mexico high school students (Dec 2016).